kubevela/kubevela/docs/en/README.md

 ## Quick Start

-Quick start tutorials for developers are available on [this section](/en/quick-start).
+Quick start tutorials are available on [this section](/en/quick-start).

-## Platform Builder Guide

-Detailed guides for platform teams are available on [this section](/en/platform-engineers/overview).

 ## Contributing
 Check out [CONTRIBUTING](https://github.com/oam-dev/kubevela/blob/master/CONTRIBUTING.md) to see how to develop with KubeVela.